thenomadlad/server-driven-mui/docs/prototypes/01-single-entity-form.md

 implement the logic in the sdmui framework to render a form with an input for each field and indentation for sub-fields

-Also make sure that the form will only allow fields to be editable if they can be mapped to the PostRequest entity
+Also make sure that the form will only allow fields to be editable if they are included int he optional type provided by forUpdateCommand.
+If it is not editable, render the elements as normal uneditable html.
+If no type is provided via the forUpdateCommand function, we should allow all fields to be editable

 ## Playwright tests to consider